female robin Females arrive later than males, from a few days to two

 only the female builds.
 She may begin within a day or two after arrival.

-It usually takes 2-6 days to build.
+It usually takes 2-6 days to build a nest.

 of eggs underway Females spend about 50 minutes of every hour incubating,